 Are there any Fees Associated with Being a Guest on Our Ventura TV?

 There are no fees for nonprofit or noncommercial messages.
 Our Ventura TV is a weekly cable TV series for the community of Ventura County and is sponsored by Nonprofit Fire, Skyworks Marketing and GWC Productions.

-However, for commercial or business messages, please scroll down further for more info.
+For commercial or business messages, please scroll down for more info.

 How Do I Become a Guest on the Show?